-Mr. Wise is the author of “‘All Assets’ First-Lien/Second-Lien Intercreditor Agreements,” published in the March 7, 2018 issue of Bloomberg Law; “The Melting Ice Cube: Diminution in Value Collateral Problems in Multi-Lien Capital Structures,” published in the November 2017 (Vol. 26, No. 6) issue of the Norton Journal of Bankruptcy Law and Practice; “Obtaining Adequate Protection: An Analysis Pertaining to Real Estate Projects,” published in the April 2013 (Vol. 22, No. 2) issue of the Norton Journal of Bankruptcy Law and Practice, “Restructuring Issues Concerning Real Estate Projects,” published in the March 10, 2011 issue of BNA’s Bankruptcy Law Reporter, “Reorganization Securities And Second-Lien Structures,” published by Law360 at www.law360.com on November 9, 2010; “X Clauses: Meaning and Mutations,” published on November 8, 2010 by Bloomberg Law Reports—Bankruptcy Law, “Tanking Bond Prices Spell Opportunity for Issuers,” The National Law Journal, Bankruptcy Law Section, February 16, 2009; “Second Lien Loans: A Market Matures;” The Metropolitan Corporate Counsel, April 2007; “Covenants: A Brief Guide to Survival;” The Banking Law Journal, June 2007; and “Crises in Auto Industry Raises Finance Issues;” The National Law Journal, Bankruptcy Law Section, July 11, 2005.
+Mr. Wise is the author of “‘All Assets’ First-Lien/Second-Lien Intercreditor Agreements,” published in the March 7, 2018 issue of Bloomberg Law; “The Melting Ice Cube: Diminution in Value Collateral Problems in Multi-Lien Capital Structures,” published in the November 2017 (Vol. 26, No. 6) issue of the Norton Journal of Bankruptcy Law and Practice; “Obtaining Adequate Protection: An Analysis Pertaining to Real Estate Projects,” published in the April 2013 (Vol. 22, No. 2) issue of the Norton Journal of Bankruptcy Law and Practice; “Restructuring Issues Concerning Real Estate Projects,” published in the March 10, 2011 issue of BNA’s Bankruptcy Law Reporter; “Reorganization Securities And Second-Lien Structures,” published by Law360 at www.law360.com on November 9, 2010; “X Clauses: Meaning and Mutations,” published on November 8, 2010 by Bloomberg Law Reports—Bankruptcy Law; “Tanking Bond Prices Spell Opportunity for Issuers,” The National Law Journal, Bankruptcy Law Section, February 16, 2009; “Second Lien Loans: A Market Matures;” The Metropolitan Corporate Counsel, April 2007; “Covenants: A Brief Guide to Survival” The Banking Law Journal, June 2007; and “Crises in Auto Industry Raises Finance Issues” The National Law Journal, Bankruptcy Law Section, July 11, 2005.
 Mr. Wise is also the author of “Is Detroit Dead?,” City Journal, August 9, 2013, and contributes from time to time to general interest publications.

 Mr. Wise is a member of the bar of New York and is admitted to practice in the federal courts in the Southern District of New York.